luk400/vim-lichess/README.md

 ## Requirements

 * (Neo)Vim with python3 support
-* `berserk` package for python3 (install via `pip install berserk`) - note in case you have the package simplejson installed: berserk seems to be incompatible with simplejson see [this comment for a possible workaround](https://github.com/luk400/vim-lichess/issues/2#issuecomment-1250392384)
+* `berserk` package for python3 (install via `pip install berserk`) - note in case you have the package simplejson installed: berserk seems to be incompatible with simplejson, see [this comment for a possible workaround](https://github.com/luk400/vim-lichess/issues/2#issuecomment-1250392384)
 * A lichess account

 ## Basic setup and how to play